Bio

 Her theatrical appearances include company in The Phantom of the Opera, Aladdin in Roger Hall's Aladdin and Tuptim in The King & I.

-Besides acting, Peata can be frequently found directing, writing or behind the camera as 1st AC/focus puller.
-At last count her filmography included 2 feature films, 32 short films, 6 series for television/web and 6 music videos.
-Her vocals can also be heard on the studio albums of three different New Zealand music artists.
+Besides acting, Peata can be frequently found behind camera, either pulling focus or as a VR camera assistant working on cricket & rugby match broadcasts.
+Not counting commercials, her filmography includes 3 feature films, 12 series' and 33 shorts.
+Her vocals can also be heard on the studio albums of three New Zealand indie music artists.